Rinnegatamante/YoYo-Loader-Vita-Compatibility/.github/ISSUE_TEMPLATE/game-report.md

 <!-- Please use the game's name for issue Title -->

+NOTE: IF YOU'RE SUBMITTING A REPORT FOR A GAMING HAVING ISSUES, PLEASE PERFORM A RUN WITH DEBUG MODE ON AND POST THE RELATED LOG FILE HERE!

 # Game summary
 - Game name: ?
 - Game version: ?